pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 Configuring the APN for Teltonika GPS trackers can be done through:

 1. Teltonika Configurator over a USB, Bluetooth connection
-1. Via the SMS console through the emnify Portal (most simple)
+1. Via the SMS console through the emnify Portal
 1. Via the emnify SMS API or Zapier Integration (when automating the configuration)

 Newer Teltonika GPS versions automatically detect the emnify APN setting